 In 1962, President John F. Kennedy proclaimed May 15th as National Peace Officers Memorial Day and the calendar week in which May 15th falls as National Police Week.
 National Police Week pays special recognition to law enforcement officers who have lost their lives in the line of duty for the safety and protection of others.

-National and local Police Week 2026 events are listed on the Police Officers Labor Council (POLC) May 2026 Events Calendar.
+National and local Police Week 2026 events are listed on the Police Officers Labor Council (POLC) Events Calendar.
 Check the POLC Calendar often for updates as events are announced in the weeks leading up to the official National Police Week dates of May 10-16, 2026.
 Please note that some events are scheduled in advance of the official dates.

 Click here for more details and registration deadlines for Police Week 2026 events.